rjratcl/portfolio/README.md

 # Welcome to My Portfolio
-Below are some projects I've enjoyed working on.
-They are designed to showcase some of my skills relating to various aspects of analysis, such as visualization, modelling, statistics, and machine learning.
+Below are some projects I’ve enjoyed working on.
+They are designed to showcase some of my skills relating to various aspects of analysis, such as visualisation, modelling, statistics, and machine learning.
+To begin, I’ve provided a list of the examples of my work you can find in this repository.
 I hope you enjoy!

 1. Imputing Missing Values with Machine Learning
 2. Modelling and Visualizing Canada-US Trade Patterns